The Dangers of Leaving Borderline Personality Disorder and Addiction Untreated

 With borderline personality disorder and addiction, a person’s emotional state becomes even more so unstable, which greatly increases the likelihood of suicidal thinking and behavior.

 Considering how volatile these two conditions can be when combined, the need for treatment help only increases with time.
-If you or someone you know struggles with borderline personality disorder and addiction and have more questions, please don’t hesitate to call our toll-free helpline at .
+If you or someone you know struggles with borderline personality disorder and addiction and have more questions, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) .